What is Azure Digital Twins?

 The following diagram shows where Azure Digital Twins might lie in the context of a larger sample Azure IoT solution.

-Here are some resources that may be useful while working with Azure Digital Twins.
-You can view more resources under the Resources header in the table of contents for this documentation set.
+This section highlights some resources that may be useful while working with Azure Digital Twins.
+You can view additional resources in the Resources section of this documentation set (accessible through the navigation links to the left).

 You can read about the service limits of Azure Digital Twins in the Azure Digital Twins service limits article.
 This resource can be useful while working with the service to understand the service's functional and rate limitations, as well as which limits can be adjusted if necessary.